anishrana2001/Openshift/EX380/04-03 Loggin.md

 # You need to Install the OpenShift Logging operator and configure log forwarding to the syslog server according to the following specifications:

   - The log collector type must be `vector`
-  - Application and infrastructure logs must be forwarded to the syslog server on host `tcp://utility.lab.example.com:514`
+  - Application and infrastructure logs must be forwarded to the syslog server on host `utility.lab.example.com`
-  - Audit logs must be forwarded to the syslog server on host `tcp://utility.lab.example.com:514`
+  - Audit logs must be forwarded to the syslog server on host `utility.lab.example.com`
+  - The syslog service on both hosts listens on port tcp/514 and udp/514

 ---
   - Application logs are tagged with `procID: app`
   - Application logs are tagged with `msgID: app`